 The grasslands of central Asia are unsuitable for intensive farming, and are unable to support a dense population.
 Historically, the thinly scattered population lived in small nomadic groups, herding cattle and sheep across the vast steppes.
 Their settlements were tented encampments, which they moved from time to time as their herds moved on.
 Their men spent much of their time on their sturdy steppe ponies, accompanying their animals across the plains.
 They were superb horsemen, able to keep the saddle for long periods and travel huge distances.

 Each tribe had its own territory in which to herd its animals.
 The boundaries of these territories could be fluid, and disputes over grazing grounds were common.
-Vendettas between tribes and clans were also a regular feature of steppe politics, and quarrels over status.
-Violent struggles between different groups was endemic, with each tribe and clan feeling a keen sense of its own identity.
-At times, the steppe regions of Eurasia were engulfed in maelstrom of conflicts, which tended to spill over into the farming regions beyond.
-The steppe societies were much more geared to warfare than more settled farming societies, and this made their regular raids onto the agrarian civilizations all the much more devastating.
+Vendettas between tribes and clans were also a regular feature of steppe life, and quarrels over status.
+Violent struggles between different groups were endemic, with each tribe and clan feeling a keen sense of its own identity.
+Only rarely were the different groups united under the leadership of a single ruler, although from time to time large confederation son tribes did arise to dominate a large area of the steppes.

 The Mongol military was composed of cavalrymen

 who were able to cover large distances quickly